Advanced mirror shapes for mode enhancement in plano-concave cavities: Methods

-\section{Algorithm and parameters for numerical simulation}
+\subsection{Algorithm and parameters for numerical simulation}

-\subsection{Retroreflective optimisation}
+\subsubsection{Retroreflective optimisation}

 The retroreflective optimisation optimises $\cintdirect$ in a basis containing radially symmetric ($m=0$) Laguerre-Gauss modes with radial index $l$ between zero and $l=l_{\mathrm{max}}$.
 The optimisation varies coefficients of the mode vector that represent amplitudes of the basis mode, but the number of variable coefficients does not have to match the size of the basis.
 In our simulations, the coefficients of states from $l=0$ to $l=l_{\mathrm{param}}$ are variable, with the remaining coefficients of the mode vector set to zero.
-The basis for optimisation was the $\idealpc{\left\{\epsilon\right\}}$.
+The basis for optimisation was the the Gaussian mode family with fundamental mode $\idealpc{\epsilon}$.

-The optimisation calculates the expected $\cintdirect$ and its gradient in the space of basis state amplitudes, using an L-BFGS algorithm to optimise (see \cite{Hughes:25}).
+The optimisation calculates the expected $\cintdirect$ and its gradient in the space of basis state amplitudes, using an L-BFGS algorithm to optimise~\cite{Hughes:25}.
 The initial vector of the optimisation is a state with a constant magnitude, alternating sign coefficient applied to the first $s_o$ even-$l$ basis states, with all other coefficients being zero, where $s_o$ is the number of occupied states for which the initial vector maximises $\cintdirect$.
 This initial vector is chosen because the optimised coefficients usually resemble it.

 Once the target mode is calculated, the mirror surface is designed to match its equiphase surface.
 The phase of the target mode is evaluated at $N_s$ samples across the surface, linearly spaced in radial coordinate.
 If the sum of any two adjacent phase differences exceeds $\pi$, $N_s$ is deemed insufficient to sample the variation in phase, and the procedure is repeated with $N_s$ doubled.
 The cavity round trip matrix is calculated from this sampled surface by mode mixing.
 Diagonalising the round trip matrix yields eigenmodes of which the selected mode has the highest $\cintdirect$.
 The parameters used for the optimisation are given in Table~\ref{tab: app retroreflective parameters}.